Generlate/Handbook/usage.md

 1. Open Chrome settings > **Manage search engines** (or go to chrome://settings/searchEngines directly).
 1. Next to "Other search engines", press the **Add** button.
 1. In the "Add search engine" form, enter:
-    - Search engine: `EelBlue handbook`
+    - Search engine: `Generlate handbook`
     - Keyword: `hb` (or some other shortcut of your choosing)
-    - URL with %s in place of query: `https://handbook.eelblue.com/#stq=%s`
+    - URL with %s in place of query: `https://handbook.generlate.com/#stq=%s`
 1. Press the **Add** button.

 For Firefox:

-1. Right-click the search bar on https://handbook.eelblue.com.
+1. Right-click the search bar on https://handbook.generlate.com.
 1. Choose `Add a keyword for this Search`.
 1. Enter a keyword that you would like to use (e.g. `hb`).
 1. Open your bookmarks and edit the handbook bookmark that was just created
-1. Change the URL on the bookmark to `https://handbook.eelblue.com/#stq=%s`
+1. Change the URL on the bookmark to `https://handbook.generlate.com/#stq=%s`

 Then, to use the browser search shortcut: